-In September, I flew to LA for a pop-up event and shared another meal and long discussion with Kevin and Michael.
+In September, I flew to LA for a pop-up event, and joined Kevin and Michael for another meal and long discussion.
 Through it all, they stuck to their 50/50 offer.
-The only way they’d do business with us was if each party was equally invested, they said.
-Anyone who’s familiar with business investing knows the kind of equity offers typically on the table are much lower than 50%—and with a much greater financial contribution up front.
-Chris and I were aware of how unusual their proposition was, and were uneasy about it.
+They said the only way they’d do business with us was if each party was equally invested.
+Anyone who’s familiar with business investing knows the kind of equity offers typically on the table are much lower than 50 percent—and with a much greater financial contribution up front.
+Chris and I were aware of how unusual their proposition was and were uneasy about it.
 Still, we knew Schmidt’s had huge untapped potential, and felt the business would be poised to grow faster if we brought in the right people.
 With their backgrounds and expertise, it seemed like Kevin and Michael could help us avoid expensive mistakes and missteps, as well as assist in getting our finances in better order.
 Plus, the Schmidt family had been successful at making a name for themselves in the entertainment industry and brought with them a built-in fan base I was excited to expose my products to.
 After a lot of deliberation, we finally agreed to the 50/50 partnership.
 I knew it was a risk, but I was ready to trust my intuition, take a leap of faith, and seize the opportunity.
-After all—what was 50%, if we could potentially quadruple our business?
+After all—what was 50 percent, if we could potentially quadruple our business?
 Little did I know, we were about to do that, and then some.

 By the end of the year, our tiny crew had made and sold $673,000 worth of deodorant, and I felt ready to shoot for the stars.
 Starting in the new year, I’d have the help of my new business partners.